 You may have seen women using the cigarette hold to support their breast.
-This is when you place the breast between your fore and ring finger like you are holding a cigarette.
+You place the breast between your fore and ring fingers like you are holding a cigarette.

 I don’t recommend this position for support.
 It won’t give you the same flexibility as the C or the U hold.

 This usually results in your fingers getting in the way of your baby trying to attach.
 The pressure of your fingers is also more likely to slow or block your milk flow.